Building a floating garden is very easy; you need to create a special float made of logs. Get [Read more…]

 While growing hydroponic plants, most of the growers commit the same common mistakes which ruin their entire garden.
 With proper research and planning, you can avoid several such common mistakes.
 One of the biggest mistakes growers generally commit is that they start growing hydroponics plant without having any basic knowledge about how to grow and look after hydroponically grown plants.
-Before you start your hydroponic garden, you should gain some basic knowledge about the different types of growing medium, hydroponic nutrients and about the plants.
+Before you start your hydroponic garden, check out our story that gives you a confidence on hydroponic growing!

 Herbs add spice to food and gardens.
 Indoor gardening is the best way to obtain a bunch of freshly grown herbs right from your own windowsill and sprinkle it over your dish.
 Growing herbs indoors can be a successful venture once you decide on the perfect location for them in your home.
 Different herbs have different needs but majority of them grow very well in full sunlight.
 When you fulfill the needs of the herbs, you can grow even those delicate herbs that are difficult to grow outdoors.
 You can choose both soil method as well as hydroponics to grow your own herbs indoors.